Vietnam.vn - Nền tảng quảng bá Việt Nam

 HMS Coventry moves to the area near the Falkland Islands in 1982.
 Photo: British Ministry of Defence

-After the sinking of HMS Sheffield by an Exocet missile on 10 May 1982, the Royal Navy had to develop a new air defense strategy to make the most of its remaining forces.
+After the sinking of HMS Sheffield by an Exocet missile on 10 May 1982, the Royal Navy had to develop a new air defense strategy to make use of its remaining forces.
 Each Type 42 destroyer would be accompanied by a Type 22 missile frigate, and would be deployed far from the main fleet to attract Argentine fighter jets.

 This tactic initially proved effective, with British warships shooting down several Argentine aircraft.
-However, HMS Glasgow was later badly damaged in an Argentine raid and had to return to the UK for repairs, leaving HMS Coventry as the only Type 42 destroyer still deployed near the Falkland Islands.
+However, HMS Glasgow was later severely damaged in an Argentine raid and had to return to the UK for repairs, leaving HMS Coventry as the only Type 42 destroyer still deployed near the Falkland Islands.

-British Sea Harriers took off, chasing the first Argentine A-4 Skyhawk formation, but had to retreat so that the two warships could turn on their radars to search for targets.
-The Argentine fighters were now flying close to the sea, making it impossible for the Coventry's Sea Dart radar to distinguish them from land.
+British Sea Harriers took off, chasing the first Argentine A-4 Skyhawk formation, but had to retreat so the two warships could turn on their radars to search for targets.
+The Argentine fighters were now flying close to the sea, making it impossible for the Coventry's Sea Dart system to distinguish them from land.

 One of the bombs hit Broadsword's helicopter hangar but failed to explode, destroying only the Lynx inside.
 The Coventry's crew claimed to have hit one Skyhawk with infantry fire, but both aircraft returned safely to base.